MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 tags: [ROMI, MMM, MTA]
 ---

 Marketing's  biggest C-suite communication challenge is to empirically and accurately prove how effective marketing strategies are on financial outcomes.
-This affects past performance assessments just as much as planning for which marketing investments will return the greater profitability.
+This affects past performance assessments just as much as deciding which future marketing investments will return the greater pay off.

-Adopting a 'Return on marketing Investment' (ROMI) outlook, managers can not only empirically measure the marketing effectiveness of their assets, but can also compare the pay-offs from competing alternatives and make more informed decisions.

-Companies adopting ROMI have seen several benefits besides cost control and higher revenues.
-ROMI sharpens the focus on business goals, encourages transparency, and streamlines the business process.
-ROMI methods can be applied to a broad range of marketing activities across multiple brands and categories.
-Perhaps the most salient benefit is that it improves the speed of decision making.
+Beyond cost control and profitability decision making, adopting a 'Return on marketing Investment' (ROMI) outlook sharpens the focus on business goals and encourages transparency.

 **Plan Strategically with Marketing Mix Modeling**